corda/corda/docs/source/tutorial-cordapp.rst

 .. sourcecode:: none

-  ✅  Constructing proposed purchase order.
-  ✅  Sending purchase order to seller for review.
-  ✅  Received partially signed transaction from seller.
+✅  Generating transaction based on new IOU.
-  ✅  Verifying signatures and contract constraints.
+✅  Verifying contract constraints.
 ✅  Signing transaction with our private key.
-  ✅  Obtaining notary signature.
-      ✅  Requesting signature by Notary service
-      ✅  Validating response from Notary service
-  ✅  Recording transaction in vault.
-  ✅  Sending fully signed transaction to seller.
+✅  Sending proposed transaction to recipient for review.
 ✅  Done

 *NodeB:*

 .. sourcecode:: none

-  ✅  Receiving proposed purchase order from buyer.
+✅  Receiving proposed transaction from sender.
-  ✅  Generating transaction based on proposed purchase order.
+✅  Verifying signatures and contract constraints.
 ✅  Signing proposed transaction with our private key.
-  ✅  Sending partially signed transaction to buyer and wait for a response.
-  ✅  Verifying signatures and contract constraints.
+✅  Obtaining notary signature and recording transaction.
+    ✅  Requesting signature by notary service
+        ✅  Requesting signature by Notary service
+        ✅  Validating response from Notary service
-  ✅  Recording transaction in vault.
+    ✅  Broadcasting transaction to participants
 ✅  Done

 *NodeC:*